Craig Kieswetter: Early life and career

 Kieswetter continued to perform well during 2007 and 2008, and was awarded the NBC Denis Compton Award, as the "most promising young player", for Somerset in both seasons, scoring several fifties in first-class and one-day cricket.
 Against Glamorgan, he scored 93 while batting at number eight.
 Kieswetter came in after two wickets had been lost in an over, with the score at 250 for 6.
-His innings, which included a partnership of 130 with Andrew Caddick, helped Somerset to reach 402 and eventually win the match.
+His innings, which included a partnership of 130 with Andy Caddick, helped Somerset to reach 402 and eventually win the match.
 Towards the end of the 2008 season, during a 40-over match against Gloucestershire, Kieswetter scored his first century for Somerset, scoring 121 runs from 107 balls, and sharing a competition-record 302-run partnership with Marcus Trescothick.

 In 2009, Kieswetter passed 1,000 first-class runs in a season for the only time during his career.
 Early in the year, he scored an unbeaten 150 in a high-scoring draw against Warwickshire, his maiden first-class century.
 A few weeks later, he scored 106 runs against Durham to help his county avoid defeat.
 In his report for ESPNcricinfo, Andrew McGlashan described Kieswetter as "another likely South African to make the transition to England colours".
 Kieswetter scored two further first-class centuries during the year, both at Taunton, against Sussex and Lancashire; he averaged just under 60 for his 1,242 first-class runs in the season.
 In one-day cricket, Kieswetter opened the batting alongside Trescothick, and averaged 65.83, scoring an unbeaten 138 off 131 balls against Warwickshire.
 In the quarter-final of the 2009 Friends Provident Trophy, Kieswetter scored his second one-day century of the season, but Somerset were defeated by six wickets.
 His 248 runs in the 2009 Twenty20 Cup helped Somerset reach the final of that competition, where they were again beaten by Sussex.
 He was awarded his county cap during the final game of the 2009 County Championship against Worcestershire.